Sweaterz/jetson_deploy/README.md

 # jetson_deploy
-some scripts help to deploy the jetson environment.
+A few of scripts help to deploy the jetson environment.